 1 Once the sixties scoop ended, the federal 2 government also looked at forced relocations.
 A number of Inuit communities, or Inuit People, were relocated in 3 Northern Territories.
 A number of First Nation 4 5 communities were relocated to other areas because of 6 natural -- I should say, natural resource extraction.
 A 7 lot of hydro dams were built, their community lands were 8 flooded, and they were sent to areas that weren't ideal 9 for human settlement.
 10 The continued dispossession of First 11 Nations People from their territories, from their 12 resources also plays an impact -- I mean, also plays a major role in how Indigenous communities continue to 13 14 suffer from colonization.
 It deprives First Nations of their traditional economies.
 It provides -- deprives them 15 16 of any future economic prosperity by being on lands that 17 are not ideal for settlement.
 And as my colleague, Ms. 18 McGregor stated, setting up these camps in areas has a 19 detrimental effect as well.

-But in all the patterns in the past, and I'm going to move on to child welfare.
-But really, we see from government policy is number one, the removal of children from their families and communities.
-Secondly, the chronic underfunding of programs and services for these people that have been removed.
-Number three, the pattern of departmental control of the lives of First Nations People where the Department of Indian Affairs always has the main control over Indian -- First Nation Peoples.
-And last of all, knowledge by government officials that their policies are destructive.
+20 But in all the patterns in the past, and 21 I'm going to move on to child welfare.
+But really, we see 22 from government policy is number one, the removal of 23 children from their families and communities.
+Secondly, 24 the chronic underfunding of programs and services for 25 these people that have been removed.
+Number three, the pattern of departmental control of the lives of First always has the main control over Indian -- First Nation officials that their policies are destructive.
 They are causing harm and they still do not to anything about it to remedy any of the negative impacts.